The Super League Logo

 The Super League Logo History

 The logo of the newest sports organization is simple and minimal.
-At the same time, it looks conceptually and powerful since it consists of an inscription combined in the form of a fragment of a pyramid – a ladder that expands in the lower part, forming a symbolic platform.
+At the same time, it looks conceptually powerful since it consists of an inscription combined with a fragment of a pyramid.
+This ladder expands in the lower part, forming a symbolic platform.
 This directly echoes the concept behind the football league.

 What is the European Super League?